-We are recruiting a volunteer with a dog to attend a supported living home with a complex service user with autism and mental health issues.
-The service user loves animals and especially dogs.
-His long-term goal is to get his own dog one day so he needs some practice in looking after a dog.
-The volunteer and their dog can help the service user prepare to be a good dog owner by going for walks, petting and playing together, learning how dogs interact with other dogs and how to keep dogs happy and healthy.
+The volunteer and their dog can also show the service users how to be a good dog owner by going for walks, petting and playing together, learning how dogs interact with other dogs and how to keep dogs happy and healthy.

-- Providing companionship and regular interaction with you and your dog for the service user.
+- Providing companionship and regular interaction with you and your dog for our service users.

 - Going for walks in the local community/parks.

-- Playing and petting the dog – the service user loves to cuddle and stroke animals (sensory gratification).
+- Playing and petting the dog – the service users love to cuddle and stroke animals (sensory gratification).

-- Preferably have experience, professional or personal, with adults with autism and mental health issues.
+- Preferably have experience, professional or personal, with adults with autism, learning disabilities or mental health issues.

 - Ability to adhere to Centre 404’s mission statement and values, and use a person centred based approach when working with others.